Definición de mind en inglés:

 - I have half a mind to suggest to the tourist people that they should designate our roadworks as visitor attractions.

-have someone or something in mind
+have someone/thing in mind

 - Everyone is thought to be after something, everyone is thought to have some particular goal in mind, independent of the goal that he or she happens to articulate.